Stefano Boeri Architetti

 Stefano Boeri (founding partner), Francesca Cesa Bianchi (project director), with Jona Arkaxhiu, Orjana Balla, Marco Bernardini, Agostino Bucci, Carlotta Capobianco, Moataz Faisal Farid, Yulia Filatova, Shilong Tan, Andrea Zucchi

-The building stands right on the junction between the streets of Pjeter Bogdani and Vaso Pasha, in the heart of the Blloku, one of the most prestigious districts in Tirana which, in the post-communist era, has gone from being a military zone of restricted access to a nerve center of city life, thanks to the proliferation of facilities, shops, bars and restaurants lining its characteristic and regularly shaped blocks.
+The building stands right at the junction of Pjeter Bogdani and Vaso Pasha streets, in the heart of the Blloku, one of the most prestigious districts in Tirana which, in the post-communist era, has been transformed from a restricted military area into a nerve center of the social life of the city, thanks to the proliferation of facilities, shops, bars and restaurants lining its characteristic and regularly shaped blocks.

-It is on these two streets that the main entrances of the building are positioned, to serve the retail center and the offices.
+It is on these two streets that the main entrances of the building are placed, to serve both the retail center and the offices.

-On the ground floor, the square floor plan of approximately 30 meters on each side presents a significant variant: the way in which the corners have been cut in proximity to the crossroads between the street axes and the main entrance creates a semi-covered square as an extension to the sidewalk, in which the uniformity of the paving between the outdoor and indoor spaces invites passers-by to enter the retail complex.
+On the ground floor, the square floor plan of approximately 30 meters on each side presents a significant variant, namely the way the corners have been cut in proximity to the crossroads between the street axes and the main entrance creates a semi-covered square as an extension to the sidewalk, in which the uniformity of the paving between the outdoor and indoor spaces invites the passers-by to enter the retail complex.

-The floor plan variant at ground level extends to the first floor of the volume, also occupied by shops, where the west facade of the building slopes to connect with the floor above, which resumes its regular square shape.
-The inclination of the glass facade and its supporting elements create a resting point on a slanting surface where a seating system, literally leaning against the facade structure, offers an opportunity to admire the city and the public area below from an unusual viewpoint.
+The floor plan variant at ground level extends to the first floor of the volume, also occupied by shops, where the west façade of the building slopes to connect with the floor above, which resumes its regular square shape.
+The inclination of the glass façade and its supporting elements create a resting point on a slanting surface where a seating system, literally leaning against the façade structure, offers the opportunity to admire the city and the public area below from an unusual vantage point.

-The building continues to rise with its regular square floor plan for another five levels, all of which are destined to be occupied by offices, and is surmounted by a Roof Garden Restaurant on the seventh floor.
+The building continues to rise with its regular square floor plan for another five levels, all of which destined to be occupied by offices, surmounted by a Roof Garden Restaurant on the seventh floor.

-The identity of the building is strongly characterized by a special cladding, a stand-out feature that makes it recognizable and unique in the city skyline and, at the same time, highly performing in terms of thermal efficiency, thanks to a “double skin” technological system.
+The identity of the building is strongly characterized by a special cladding, an outstanding feature that makes it recognizable and unique in the city skyline and, at the same time, highly performing, in terms of thermal efficiency, thanks to a “double skin” technological system.

-The “first skin” consists in a curtain wall, an uninterrupted glass facade providing adequate insulation to the building in terms of energy efficiency and acoustics while the “second skin” is made up of a sophisticated technological shielding system in anodized aluminum consisting of 110 centimeter square modules, which only obscure the light for half of their surface owing to the presence of three dimensional triangles welded inside.
+The “first skin” consists in a curtain wall, an uninterrupted glass façade providing adequate insulation to the building, in terms of energy efficiency and acoustics, whereas the “second skin” is made up of a sophisticated technological shielding system in anodized aluminum consisting of 110 centimeter square modules, which obscure the light for just half of their surface owing to the presence of three dimensional triangles welded inside.

-“The resulting effect is that of a vibrant and iridescent surface, a pattern of aluminum triangles playing with the sunlight to create reflections in different nuances of color”, explains Stefano Boeri.
+“The resulting effect is that of a vibrant and iridescent surface, a pattern of aluminum triangles playing with the sunlight to create reflections in different shades of colour”, explains Stefano Boeri.

-Each of the tiny metal sails making up the facade is pointed in a different direction to filter the sunlight and provide an optimal natural lighting within, according to the programmed use of each space, as well as making it ever unique, thanks to the multiple urban viewpoints it offers.
+Each of the tiny metal sails, making up the façade, is pointed in a different direction so as to filter the sunlight and provide an optimal natural lighting within, according to the programmed use of each space, as well as making it always unique, thanks to the multiple urban viewpoints it offers.

-“This particular cladding solution, specifically designed for our first Albanian project, plays an essential role in defining the uniqueness of the building and contributes to underling its importance as a new landmark of this urban district”, adds Francesca Cesa Bianchi, project director for Stefano Boeri Architetti.
+“This particular cladding solution, specifically designed for our first Albanian project, plays an essential role in defining the uniqueness of the building and contributes to underlining its importance as a new landmark of this urban district”, adds Francesca Cesa Bianchi, Project Director for Stefano Boeri Architetti.

-The construction will be entirely managed by the Tirana branch of Stefano Boeri Architetti, which has already put its name to “Tirana 2030”, the new town planning scheme of the Albanian capital with UNLAB and IND and, after winning an international contest, will be engaged in the construction of three schools, destined to become the new hubs of social and cultural activities in the north western area of the city.
+The construction will be entirely managed by the Tirana branch of Stefano Boeri Architetti, which has already put its name to “Tirana 2030”, the new town planning scheme of the Albanian capital with UNLAB and IND and, after winning an international contest, will be engaged in the construction of three schools, which are to be the new hubs for social and cultural activities in the northwestern area of the city.